 The following RAN2 agreements may have impacts on AT-commands:

-1. AS layer indicates to application layer whether session start or end indication is required for the indicated application layer measurement configuration with measConfigAppLayerId
+1. AS layer indicates to application layer whether session start and end indication is required for the indicated application layer measurement configuration with measConfigAppLayerId

 This indication in AT-command is set by transmissionOfSessionStartStop which is forwarded to upper layers.
 The relevant change in the 38.331 CR is listed as below: